 As time went on, the vision broadened, and the plan was for 71 Republic to be more than just a website, but a company.

-Launch day came and went, and the five teens (accompanied by friends and other politically involved youth) went hard at work, writing articles each and every day, slowly but surely increasing the viewership of the website.
+Launch day came and went, and the two (accompanied by friends and other politically involved youth) went hard at work, writing articles each and every day, slowly but surely increasing the viewership of the website.
 In the process of doing so, the new website was able to land an exclusive interview with a New Hampshire State Representative, who was switching his political affiliation.
 Not only did the 71 Republic team interview him, but they were the first news outlet to report the story, adding to the fledgling site’s credibility.

 After the website was up and running, the next item on the list was to register it as a company.
 So, on July 19th, 2017, 71 Republic was filed as a Limited Liability Company (LLC) under Maryland Corporate Law.